Lupus (The Wolf) Constellation

 The Latin genitive of the constellation name is "Lupi" (pronounced ˈljuːpaɪ) and it is used to identify some of the brightest stars in this constellation based on the Bayer or Flamsteed star naming convention.
 For instance: α Lupi (the brightest star of Lupus based on the Bayer catalog); or 23 Lupi (the 23th star in the constellation of Lupus based on the Flamsteed catalog).

-Sky chart of Lupus from your location
+Sky Chart of Lupus Constellation

 Here we provide a simplified sky chart of the Lupus constellation.
 Alternatively it is possible to locate Lupus in the night sky using our Online Interactive Planetarium.

-Visibility of Lupus from your location
+Visibility of Lupus Constellation

 Lupus is currently not visible from Greenwich, United Kingdom [change]